What is Yoast SEO?

 So what if you want to create custom meta titles and descriptions for certain pages?

-Click the Bulk Editor link and you can easily create and edit meta title and descriptions for each page of your website.
+Click the Bulk Editor link and you can easily create and edit meta titles and descriptions for each page of your website.

 Enter in your custom meta titles and description for any pages you want a manually created meta tag.
 Click the Save or Save all link to save all the meta tags on the page.